Polygenic hypercholesterolaemia

 A problem with these genes can mean that cholesterol isn’t taken out of the blood or broken down as it should be.
 So, it can collect in the arteries and clog them up.

-Researchers have found 12 different genes which they think are involved in polygenic hypercholesterolaemia.
-When these genes are ‘altered’ or ‘faulty’, they can each raise your LDL cholesterol a little.
-If you inherit many of these genes, it can raise your cholesterol much higher.
+Researchers have found 12 different small gene changes ("SNPs") which they think are involved in polygenic hypercholesterolaemia.
+Each of these small gene changes can raise your LDL cholesterol a little.
+If you inherit several of these small gene changes they may have an additive effect which can lead to much higher cholesterol.

 Genetic conditions run in families